The easiest and cheapest way for renewing a passport is by mail.

-Gather your signed application, your required documents, the correct fee, and put them in a secure envelope.
-Use either a strong padded envelope or one of the woven types, and seal it securely.
+Gather your signed application, all required documents, the correct fee, and put them in a secure envelope.
+Use either a strong padded envelope or one of the woven types and seal it securely.

 If renewing a passport in the normal [not expedited] processing time, send your documents to:

 National Passport Processing Center

 Philadelphia, PA 19190-0155